lyzz0612/pastebin-worker/README.md

 1. Install `node` and `yarn`.

-2. Create a KV namespace and R2 bucket on Cloudflare workers dashboard, remember its ID.
+2. Create a KV namespace on Cloudflare workers dashboard, remember its ID.
+Optionally, create an R2 bucket if you want to support large file uploads (files larger than 100KB by default).

 3. Clone the repository and enter the directory.

 4. Modify entries in `wrangler.toml`.
 Its comments will tell you how.
+Note: R2 bucket is optional - without it, file uploads are limited to the `R2_THRESHOLD` size (default 100KB).

 5. Login to Cloudflare and deploy with the following steps: